 Senate Bill 1896, a sweeping reform of the state’s foster care system, was authored and passed by Senate Health and Human Services Committee Chair Lois Kolkhorst.
 SB 1896 provides needed system reforms, aims to improve quality, and and addresses many issues raised through both the federal foster care lawsuit and the current capacity crisis.
 Read more about specific provisions and next steps below.

-- Requires HHSC, in collaboration with DFPS and SSCCs, to develop plan for increasing capacity—with particular focus on children with mental and behavioral health issues and requires the agency to develop reserve capacity.
+Requires HHSC, in collaboration with DFPS and SSCCs, to develop a plan for increasing capacity—with particular focus on children with mental and behavioral health issues and requires the agency to develop reserve capacity.